 An evaluation was performed after roof leaks were reported around some skylights of a newly constructed indoor swimming pool.
-Comparing reports of roof leaks to weather data indicated no correlation with precipitation, but a good correlation with low temperatures.
-A preliminary inspection revealed no indication of roofing deficiencies or water leakage around windows or skylights.
-Exterior brick masonry exhibited excessive efflorescence in the area of the swimming pool (Figure 1), and water streaks were visible on the exterior walls below the eaves (Figure 2).
+After a preliminary inspection, it was evident that the reported leaks were related to building moisture problems rather that a roof leak.
+Exterior brick masonry exhibited heavy efflorescence in the area of the swimming pool, and water streaks were visible on the exterior walls below the eaves.